 - An ODBC data source for connecting to an IBM Netezza database.
-See the topic "Enabling Integration with IBM Netezza Analytics" on page 74 for more information. - SQL generation and optimization enabled in IBM SPSS Modeler.
-See the topic "Enabling Integration with IBM Netezza Analytics" on page 74 for more information.
+See the topic "Enabling integration" for more information. - An ODBC data source for connecting to an IBM Data Warehouse database. - SQL generation and optimization enabled in IBM SPSS Modeler.
+See the topic "Enabling integration" for more information.